 How does Monero work?

 Monero functions differently from other cryptocurrencies, although both rely on the blockchain.
 The fact that the blockchain for Monero does not show target addresses like other cryptocurrency blockchains suggests obscurity.

-When using Monero, both transactional data (including sender and recipient identities) and transactional sums are anonymous.
-And the Monero blockchain is set up so that by doing so, miners get XMR coins as a reward.
+When using Monero, both transactional data (including sender and recipient identities) and transactional sums remain anonymous.
+All the transactions are validated through a mining process similar to Bitcoin and miners get XMR coins as a reward for their services.

 Monero is one of the simplest tokens to mine because it is compatible with both CPUs and GPUs.
 Mining on the Monero network supports network security and transaction verification.
 But what, then, is the profitability of Monero mining?